sam701/awstools/README.md

 * `assume` - assumes a role on a subaccount behind the main account where you have an access key
 * `ec2` - searches EC2 instances by pattern
 * `rotate-main-account-key` - rotates the main account key
-* `cloudformation` - prints stacks parameters and outputs
+* `cloudformation` - prints stacks parameters and outputs, deletes stacks
 * `kms` - decrypts base64 encoded text or encrypts and encodes with base64
 * `kinesis` - lists streams, grabs kinesis stream for patterns